 In MrBayes [79], we utilized offset exponential priors for divergence times in conjunction with the birth-death tree prior.
 During the MCMC process, we saved samples every 1000 iterations.
 We discarded the initial 10% of samples as burnin employing the sump command.
 We ensured that the potential scale reduction factor was close to 1 and that the average effective sample size exceeded 100 for all parameters, indicating reliable parameter estimation.
 The final chronogram was generated using the sumt command, employing 10% burnin of trees.

 Results and discussion

 PhyloPlast – plastid knowledge database

-4.1.1 Datbase content
+4.1.1 Database content